-- (b) The oil palm estate which is an unconverted development land zoned for mixed development was replanted in 2018. - (c) The building is constructed on land owned by Crescendo Education Sdn.
-Bhd. - \ Date of revaluation includes the date of transition to MFRS of those companies which had elected to regard the fair value/carrying amount of those land and building at date of transition as deemed cost.
+- Date of acquisition is based on the acquisition date of SGR Land Development Sdn.
+Bhd. - (1) The oil palm estate which is an unconverted development land zoned for mixed development was replanted in 2018. - (d) The building is being constructed on land owned by Crescendo Education Sdn.
+Bhd. - Date of revaluation includes the date of transition to MFRS of those companies which had elected to regard the fair value/carrying amount of those land and building at date of transition as deemed cost.